French Fire (2021): Progression

-Impact
+Effects

 Closures and evacuations

 In the initial eastward progression of the fire towards Lake Isabella, mandatory evacuation orders were placed for residents living along Wagy Flat Road between Old State Road south to Keysville.
 Additionally, residents of Wofford Heights, Rancheria Road east to Wofford Boulevard between Highway 155 and south to Old State Road were ordered to evacuate.
 The Red Cross set up an evacuation center at Kern River Valley Senior Center, 6403 Lake Isabella Road but was later moved to Woodrow Wallace Elementary School at 3240 Erskine Creek Road in Lake Isabella.
 Later in the week, evacuations where ordered for the small forest community of Alta Sierra.
 By Monday evening, August 23, the French Fire has forced the evacuation of approximately 2,145 residents in several communities surrounding the fire area.

 Damage

-As of August 25, 2021, the French Fire has destroyed 17 structures which included 9 residential structures.
+As of September 13, 2021, the French Fire has destroyed 18 structures which included 9 residential structures.